jonas-kr/Qt-Qml-Modules-Structure/README.md

 cmake --build build --parallel
 ```

 The executable is generated inside the selected build directory.
+Build output should remain untracked; this repository ignores `build/` and `.qtcreator/`.

 ## Dependency Direction